Robert Costa (footballer)

-Robert Costa Ventura (born 6 June 1994) is a Spanish footballer who plays for CF Lorca Deportiva as a central defender.
+Robert Costa Ventura (born 6 June 1994) is a Spanish footballer who plays for Olot as a central defender.

 Club career

 Born in Girona, Catalonia, Costa joined FC Barcelona's youth system in 2006, aged 12.
 In June 2013 he was promoted to the reserves in Segunda División, but was loaned to CF Badalona in Segunda División B on 16 August.

 Costa appeared in 14 matches during the 2013–14 campaign, and subsequently returned to Barça in June 2014.
-On 7 September he played his first match as a professional, starting in a 4–1 home routing over Real Zaragoza.
+On 7 September, he played his first match as a professional, starting in a 4–1 home routing over Real Zaragoza.